jmviz/wety/server/deployment.md

 sudo chown ubuntu ~/certs/{fullchain,privkey}.pem
 ```

-To automate this step every time the certification automatically renews, create a script:
+The certification will expire in 90 days.
+At some point before that, Certbot should do an automatic renewal.
+To rerun this last step and restart the wety service after successful renewal, we create a deploy hook which will run after Certbot successfully renews the certification.
+Create the file:

 ```bash
 sudo nano /etc/letsencrypt/renewal-hooks/deploy/copy-certs